lazirpascual/moves-weather-app/README.md

 - Components were built to be as modularized and reusable as possible
 - Adequate error handling was implemented to verify the user input
 - Unit tests were conducted through Jest and React-Testing-Libary
-- On top of the main requirements, all 4 of Extra Credit requirements (Testing, Reusable Components, TypeScript, Error) were included

 # Application Progress